aroberge/avantpy/proposal/idea.md

 ## Why go beyond a translation of keywords

-If one is going to write a preprocessor to translate Python's keywords, it might make sense to also translate some Python *idioms* which might not be as clear to beginners as other alternatives such as those found in Scratch or Blockly.
+If one is going to write a preprocessor to translate Python's keywords, it might make sense to also simplify or replace some Python *idioms* which might not be as clear to beginners as other alternatives such as those found in Scratch or Blockly.
 This is also keeping in line with Racket's philosophy of using different dialects of its core language, as the students become more proficient.

 ***

+The rest of this document can be ignored if one wants to focus only on the basic idea.

 ***

 ## More details

-The following can be ignore if one wants to focus only on the basic idea.

 As a concrete example, I begin by describing the motivation for adding a new keyword, `repeat`, in an English dialect.
 I then explain how and why this should be extended to include other constructs, such as loops.